MonoGame/MonoGame/Documentation/articles/getting_started/3_adding_content.md

 - Then finally closing the SpriteBatch to commit the textures we want drawn to the screen.

-> **Note**, if you add multiple images, they will be drawn in the order you place them from back to font (each drawn on top of each other).
+> **Note**, if you add multiple images, they will be drawn in the order you place them from back to front (each drawn on top of each other).

 As shown below: